-C-Job Naval Architects will open an office in Gdansk, Poland this July.
-The new entity will expand on the ship design and engineering company’s existing activities and pursue new markets particularly in the Baltic and Scandinavian region.
+C-Job Naval Architects has opened an office in Gdansk, Poland in July.
+The new entity expands on the ship design and engineering company’s existing activities and pursue new markets particularly in the Baltic and Scandinavian region.

 C-Job hub in Poland

 The new office in Gdansk will be spearheaded by Slawomir Graban.
 He will run the office as General Manager.
 He says: “C-Job Naval Architects’ view to produce new, innovative and sustainable solutions for the global maritime shipbuilding industry closely resembles my own vision and commitment.
 I’m excited to start this new chapter and expand on its operations by setting up this new C-Job hub in Poland.”

 The Gdansk office will have a particular focus on functional and detail design as well as retrofits and laser scanning.
 Slawomir adds “My many years of experience and expertise in retrofits will provide C-Job’s new Gdansk office a head start and a unique position in the local market.
 Combining my knowledge with the C-Job track-record will bring about new solutions that we can apply to new and existing vessels which will benefit our current and future clients.”

 Seven offices worldwide